Mahabharat (2013 TV series): Premise

+25 years later, Amba is reborn as Shikhandini, the daughter of Drupada, destined to bring about Bhishma’s death.
+Meanwhile, Bhishma secures a marriage alliance for Dhritarashtra by proposing to Gandhari, the daughter of Subala, King of Gandhara, due to her divine boon of bearing a hundred sons.
+When Gandhari learns that her husband-to-be is blind, she blinds herself with a cloth to share his fate.
+Her brother, Shakuni, enraged by this turn of events, swears revenge on Bhishma and injures his own leg as a mark of his vengeance.
+Initially, Dhritarashtra resents Gandhari for her decision but later accepts her as his wife.

+Despite being the eldest, Dhritarashtra is denied the throne due to his blindness, and Pandu is crowned king instead.
+Pandu marries Kunti, the princess of the Kunti Kingdom, and Madri, the princess of the Madra Kingdom.
+However, after accidentally killing a sage, Kindama, Pandu is cursed to die if he ever attempts to be intimate with his wives.
+Heartbroken, he renounces the throne and retreats to the forest with Kunti and Madri, leaving Dhritarashtra to rule Hastinapura in his absence.

+15 months later, Gandhari was pregnant for more than a year which angers Dhritarashta.
 Kunti uses her boon, given to her by Sage Durvasa, to invoke gods of her choice and obtain children from them.
 She begets Yudhishthira from Yama (the god of death and righteousness), Bhima from Vayu (the god of wind), Arjuna from Indra (the king of the gods).
 She also chants the boon for Madri, and Madri obtains twins - Nakula and Sahadeva - from the Ashwini Kumaras.
-Gandhari is jealous by this development and gives birth to a lump of flesh after being pregnant for 2 years, but this is cut into 101 pieces by Veda Vyasa, and these pieces eventually transform into children - the 100 Kauravas (led by Duryodhana) and a daughter, Dushala.
+Gandhari is upset as Dhritrashtra becomes impatient and gives birth to a lump of flesh.
+But this is cut into 101 pieces by Veda Vyasa, and these pieces eventually transform into children - the 100 Kauravas (led by Duryodhana) and a daughter, Dushala.

-15 years later

-Years pass, and the Kauravas grow up to be evil, led by their eldest brother Duryodhana, who is highly influenced by his uncle Shakuni, contrary to the Pandavas who are righteous.
+Years later, Pandu becomes captivated by the beauty of Madri and engages in sexual intercourse with her.
+Madri, despite her best efforts, is unable to fend him off from the act.
+As a result of the sage's curse, Pandu dies.
+Attributing her husband's death to herself, Madri dies out of grief.
 Pandavas return to Hastinapur with Kunti, after the death of Pandu and Madri.
+The Kauravas grow up to be evil, led by their eldest brother Duryodhana, who is highly influenced by his maternal uncle Shakuni, contrary to the Pandavas who are righteous.
+They conspired against the Pandavas.
 Shakuni tries to poison Bheema, but he is saved by his great-grandfather Naag Raj.
 Bhishma banishes Shakuni from Hastinapur, forcing him to return to Gandhar.
 All princes are sent to study under Guru Dronacharya where Dronacharya teaches everyone about warfare including his son Ashwatthama.